kirstendanica/DNSDEFENDER01/README.md

 # DNSDEFENDER01

-**DNSDEFENDER01** is an ethical hacking project that helps learn how to simulate + detect DNS spoofing attacks.
+**DNSDEFENDER01** is a beginner lvl ethical hacking project that helps learn how to simulate + detect DNS spoofing attacks.
 Includes both offensive and defensive components in a controlled environment using Python + the Scapy library.

 ## Features